 Playing A-K hands in Caribbean Stud is the most complicated part of optimal strategy.
 By playing A-K hands correctly, the house edge can be significantly reduced.
 Overall, it is estimated that the house edge is lowered by up to 2.5% using the strategy outlined above.

 Caribbean Stud Progressive Jackpots Strategy

 Caribbean Stud progressive jackpots are one of the biggest attractions to playing at an online casino.
 Remember, with a progressive jackpot, players have historically won over seven figure sums.
 Yes, that is correct!
 Players have won over $1 million dollars after being dealt that sweet hand in Caribbean Stud.
 The progressive jackpot is an optional side bet of $1 that is placed every hand and the maximum payout is distributed to a player if he/she is dealt a royal flush.
-There is also a payout for players who get dealt straight flushes and quads and somethimes more hands depending on the casino.
+There is also a payout for players who get dealt straight flushes and quads and sometimes more hands depending on the casino.

-Regarding progressive jackpot strategy, we have a page specifically dealing with Caribbean Stud progressive jackpots that will teach you all you need to know about this side bet.
+We have a page specifically dealing with Caribbean Stud progressive jackpots that will teach you all you need to know about this side bet.
 If you would also like to find out a full list of payouts at different Caribbean Stud poker progressive jackpots, check out our Caribbean Stud poker payout odds page.